-The officer who led the murder investigation, Detective Chief Superintendent Max McLean, said someone in Bradford knew who was responsible and suspected the killer knew Becky or regularly used her as a prostitute.
+The officer who led the murder investigation, Detective Chief Superintendent Max McLean, said someone in Bradford knew who was responsible and suspected the killer knew Becky or regularly used her

 - Anyone with information should call West Yorkshire Police’s Homicide Review Team on (01924) 292456.